Quantum Tokens for Digital Signatures: Introduction

 \subsection{Organization}

 In Section~\ref{sec:preliminaries} we provide preliminary definitions and notation, in Section~\ref{sec:definitions} we introduce new definitions, in Section~\ref{sec:properties-tokenized-signatures} we shows several properties of tokenized signatures schemes.
 Section~\ref{sec:standard-construction} strengthens a very weak form of tokenized signatures to a full blown tokenized signature scheme.
 We show a query complexity lower bound in Section~\ref{sec:oracle-results}, which is used later to construct the weak form of tokenized signatures.
 In Section~\ref{sec:attack_fix_quantum_money} we revisit Aaronson and Christiano's quantum money scheme, report on an attack by Christiano which makes their original proposal insecure, and then propose how to fix it.
 This section also contains the weak form of tokenized signature protocol, and we discuss the security of it.
-In Section~\ref{sec:mult-bank-branch} we show an application: how tokenized signatures can be used to transfer the value of quantum money, without using quantum communication, and another application in the context of distributed algorithms, in Section~\ref{sec:two_faced}.
+In Section~\ref{sec:applications} we show two applications, where we show how tokenized signatures can be used to (a) transfer the value of quantum money, without using quantum communication, and (b) to rule out \emph{two-faced behavior} in the context of distributed algorithms.

 Nomenclature is provided in Appendix~\ref{sec:nomenclature}.
 In Appendix~\ref{sec:MAC} we show how to construct a \emph{private} tokenized signatures scheme, under weaker assumptions than required for the public scheme.
 Illustration of the abstract can be found in the arXiv auxiliary files available at \url{https://arxiv.org/src/1609.09047/anc}.